How to Start Beekeeping

 The time of honey production and the quantity of honey produced will depend on the your local foraging conditions.

-Making contact with local experienced beekeepers provides valuable information to the beekeeper who starts beekeeping for honey production.
+Making contact with local experienced beekeepers provides valuable information to the new beekeeper.

 My beekeeping journal has hive inspection sheets and monthly “things to do” sheets to keep me on track.